Home » Grandma’s Creamed Peas

 Ingredients

-• Whole milk – For the creamiest texture, use whole milk.
+• Whole milk – I use whole milk for the creamiest texture.

 Overhead shot of ingredients for creamed peas, including green peas, whole milk, all-purpose flour, butter, salt, black pepper, and sugar, with labels.